atroxaper/raku-Propius/README.md

 The method invoked on each write operation and ones for several read operation if there was no write operation recently.

-It means that evicted values will be removed on just in time of its eviction.
+It means that evicted values will not be removed on just in time of its eviction.
 This is done for the purpose of optimisation - is it not requires special thread for checking an eviction.
 If it is issue for you then you can call it method yourself by some scheduled Promise for example.